Yes, Type 2 diabetes can be difficult to cope with.

 Diabetes has a negative effect on the kidneys.
 And decline of kidney function, over time, can result in kidney failure.
 And then people end up on dialysis.
 People who have diabetes also have an increased risk of heart attack and stroke.

-Finally, what's the biggest misconception about Type 2 diabetes?
+What's the biggest misconception about Type 2 diabetes?

 That the cause is eating too many sweets.
 It's a genetically determined disease.
 Type 2 diabetes comes from your genetic predisposition, your weight, your physical activity level and your diet.
 So just cutting back on sweets won't necessarily eliminate diabetes, although it’s an important part of managing it.